This article was originally published on March 10, 2016. It was updated on Nov. 29, 2018.

 If your subscribers stop caring about what you’re writing, you’ve lost them.
 Like if they signed up to receive content about desserts, and you start sending them emails about chicken.
 That might feel like bait-and-switch territory.

-Let your subscribers know you think they’re special by giving them exclusive freebies like ebooks, webinars, audio seminars or reports.
-What better way to keep loyal fans happy than to give them things that the common blog reader can’t get?
+Let your subscribers know you think they’re special by giving them exclusive freebies like eBooks, webinars, audio seminars or reports.
+What better way to keep loyal fans happy than to give them things that the common website visitor can’t get?
 People like to feel as though they are VIP, so treat them as such!

 Don’t email them every day!